shahabrrad/WiC/README.md

 ## Overview
 This repository contains the homework submission for CS 577.
 The assignment focuses on exploring advanced topics in natural language processing, including LSTM and Word2Vec embeddings, textual entailment, and the analysis of a paper introducing a new benchmark dataset, WiC.

+The main goal of this assignment is to make RNN, LSTM, and DAN ([Deep Averaging Network](https://people.cs.umass.edu/~miyyer/pubs/2015_acl_dan.pdf)) classifiers for the [WiC: The Word-in-Context Dataset](https://pilehvar.github.io/wic/).

 ## Files
 - `Homework_2_Report.pdf` - Detailed report of all answers and experiments.
 - `neural_archs.py` - The architecture for the neural network models are implemented in this file.
 Includes DAN, RNN, and LSTM architectures.